fish-shell/fish-shell/doc_src/cmds/alias.rst

     Displays help about using this command.

 **-s** or **--save**
-    Saves the function created by the alias into your fish configuration directory using :doc:`funcsave <funcsave>`.
+    Saves the function created by the alias into your ghoti configuration directory using :doc:`funcsave <funcsave>`.

 Example
 -------